cdmckay/pajama/README.md

 }
 ```

-However, the best we could do in Pajama could do is this:
+However, the best Pajama can do is this:

 ```javascript
 {